-The project consists of routine maintenance activities in Baabda Caza namely for primary roads/ Highways.
-These activities include incidental repair works, pavement repair works, concrete repair works, installation of traffic control and safety devices and repair the damaged expansion joints of highway bridges.
+The six-month project consists of routine maintenance activities in Zahle Caza namely for primary roads (including International roads/ Highways).
+Routine maintenance activities include incidental repair works, pavement repair works, concrete repair works, and installation of traffic control and safety devices.

-Accordingly, the assessment was conducted at the Caza level focusing on representative roads of Baabda total primary road network that are likely to be maintained (with a total length of 22.86 km):
+Accordingly, the assessment was conducted at the Caza level concentrating on four representative roads from the total primary road network within the Caza that are likely to be maintained with a total length of 36.3 km: